erin-noe-payne/express-train/ReadMe.md

-# Express train 3.x!
+# Express train 4.x!
 What's new?

- - Drop dependency on express, no more app reserved variable.
-What does your application do?
-It's totally up to you!
- - No more default locations.
-Express train no longer expects a specific project structure.
- - Uses [node-glob](https://github.com/isaacs/node-glob) to define file patterns.
+ - Upgrade to newest version of nject.
+Tree returned by express train should be more powerful and useful especially for unit testing.
+Take a look at the changes on the [nject docs](https://github.com/autoric/nject).

 # Getting Started